 Some policies might also cover garages and outbuildings, such as greenhouses, garden sheds and other structures.

-It’s up to you to ensure you have adequate buildings insurance to cover the cost of repairing or rebuilding your property.
+It’s up to you to ensure you have the right buildings insurance to cover the cost of repairing or rebuilding your property.

-But this can be quite a challenge.
-As few of us are qualified builders, it’s not easy to put a price on how much everything will cost.
+But it's not easy to put a price on how much everything will cost.

-If you live in a standard brick-built home, the rebuild cost is usually lower than the current market value.
-There are calculators to help you gauge the price.
+Generally, if you live in a standard brick-built home, the rebuild cost is usually lower than the current market value.

-Of course, if your home is constructed of non-standard materials, is a listed building, or has special features, then it’s likely to cost more to rebuild.
+If your home is constructed of non-standard materials, a listed building, or has special features, then it’s likely to cost more to rebuild.
 This may be even more than its market value.

 In any of those scenarios, you need to ask a chartered surveyor to carry out a professional assessment on your property.
 You can find one at the Royal Institution of Chartered Surveyors.